The physical properties of candidate neutrino-emitter blazars: The classification of blazars

 In the AGN unification model \citep{Urry:1995,Urry:2004}, jetted AGN are traditionally classified into BL Lacertae (BL Lacs, BLLs) and flat spectrum radio quasars (FSRQs) based on the strength of the lines in the optical spectrum.
 The historical dividing criterion between the two classes is set by the rest-frame equivalent width (EW) of the emission lines.
 The latter measures the observed line strength, by definition, being the integrated line flux with respect to the underlying continuum emission.
 EW $< 5$ \AA\ defines BLLs and EW $> 5$ \AA\ FSRQs.
-Phenomena like variations in the jet power and the orientation with respect to the observer's line of sight can make this purely observational classification not always reliable, and/or inconsistent over time.
-Smaller or higher EW values could be due to beaming effects and variability in the non-thermal continuum, without necessarily indicating intrinsically lower or higher lines luminosity \citep{Ghisellini:2011}.
+Phenomena such as variations in the jet power and the orientation with respect to the observer's line of sight mean that this purely observational classification is not always reliable and/or consistent over time.
+Smaller or larger EW values could be due to beaming effects and variability in the nonthermal continuum, without necessarily indicating intrinsically lower or higher line luminosity \citep{Ghisellini:2011}.

-Attempts in the literature to follow the observation-driven classification scheme required to coin new nomenclature for subsets of blazars that may show ambiguous properties, e.g. properties of both the FSRQs and BL Lacs classes.
-This is, for example, the case of \saysay{blue flat spectrum radio quasars} \citep{Ghisellini:2012}, a.k.a. \saysay{high-power high-synchrotron-peak blazars}, a.k.a. \saysay{masquerading BL Lacs} \citep[][]{Padovani:2012, Padovani:2019}.
+Attempts in the literature to follow the observation-driven classification scheme required to coin new nomenclature for subsets of blazars that may show ambiguous properties (e.g., properties of both the FSRQs and BL Lacs classes).
+This is, for example, the case of \saysay{blue flat spectrum radio quasars} \citep{Ghisellini:2012}, also known as \saysay{high-power high-synchrotron-peak blazars}, also known as \saysay{masquerading BL Lacs} \citep[][]{Padovani:2012, Padovani:2019}.
 Blue FSRQs (masquerading BLLs) appear as BL Lacs based on the featureless optical spectrum and high synchrotron peak.
 However, they are proposed to be intrinsically FSRQs with their broad emission lines swamped by the jet's powerful synchrotron emission.